regnerjr/AnotherFeedlyApp/README.md

 You can use this app (when it's finished) to browse and read Blogs and stuff.

-The real value here is, the setup and the architectural patterns we are trying out here
+The real value here is, the setup, the tools and the architectural patterns we are trying out here.

-This app is a test bed for some new app architecture and other stuff I want to try out.
+## Tools

+### Code Gen
+SwiftGen

+### Continuous Integration
+Bitrise
+Danger
+Swiftlint
+Hound

+### Actual Code Things

+Use a separate `UIApplicationDelegate` for testing.

+Actually write some tests.

+Use coordinators, to manage your view controllers.

+Turn on all the warnings.